oscaragudelom/Pansharpening-IQA/README.md

 ![Relevant Distortion](ScoreType.png)

-In addition, we will calibrate and measure the display and room illumination and color levels during the tests using an Spyder5 PRO calibrator [11].
+In addition, we will calibrate and measure the display and room illumination and color levels during the tests using an Spyder5 PRO calibrator [12].

-Before beginning the study, the subjects will be explained the different types of distortion present in the images as following:

-* Artifacts: Noise and blockiness distortions not part ofthe video content.
-* Color: Videos with incorrect or insufficient color repre-sentation.
-* Sharpness: General unsharpness, i.e., lack of detail,texture, or sharpness.
-This distortion differs from out-of-focus distortion in that with sharpness distortion, objectsare in focus but do not appear ‘crisp’ or detailed.

-At the start of the first session, the subjects are vision examined using Snellen and Ishara tests.
-If someone doesn’t do well on the vision test, we still want them in our study [12].
-Test images will be displayed to acquaint the participants with the images and the interface.
-A total of six images with different color representation, distortions and intensity levels will be presented to the subjects in the test procedure.
-These images are not related to the images of the study to avoid suggesting the participants.

 ## References
 1. Digital Globe https://www.digitalglobe.com/.